bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/warnings/invalid-hook-call-warning.md

 }
 ```

-To avoid confusion, it’s **not** supported to call Hooks in other cases:
+To avoid confusion, it's **not** supported to call Hooks in other cases:

 * 🔴 Do not call Hooks in class components.
 * 🔴 Do not call in event handlers.